 The applicant is required to:

 - obtain an ADN application from the Nursing Department.
-Applications will be available October 3, 2016 for Fall admission.
+Applications will be available October 1 for fall admission.

 - submit the completed ADN application with attachments to the Nursing Department.
-All information must be on file by January 20, 2017 for Fall 2017 admission.
+All information must be on file by March 1 for fall admission.

 - obtain a permit to register for the standardized pre-admission nursing entrance examination from the Nursing Department when the application is submitted.
 Applicants must test on one of the established testing dates.
 Preadmission nursing examination is at the students’ expense.